Baker Bettie’s Ultimate Chocolate Chip Cookies

 - Skill Level: Intermediate

-- Skills Used: Brown butter for baking, How to Toast Pecans
+- Techniques Used: How to Brown Butter, How to Toast Pecans

 Today I am sharing with you my Ultimate Chocolate Chip Cookie recipe.
 I developed this recipe in 2010 when I couldn’t find a cookie recipe that fit my definition of the best chocolate chip cookie.

-This is the recipe that also led me to starting an online cookie company that went viral.
+This is the recipe that led me to starting an online cookie company that went viral.
 I couldn’t make these cookies fast enough to keep up!
-I guarded the recipe for many years, but decided to share it a few years ago because I have no desire to actually run a cookie company again.
+I guarded the recipe for many years but decided to share it as I no longer have desire to run a cookie company again.

-I know a lot of you are probably skeptical at my claim that these are the best chocolate chip cookies ever.
-There are so many recipes out there making the same claim!
-But I will say, if you love a more grown up chocolate chip cookie that is rich in flavor, has lots of texture, and a good hit of saltiness, then this recipe is for you!
+I’m sure a lot of you are fairly skeptical at my claim that these are the best chocolate chip cookies ever.
+There are so many recipes out there that it’s hard to differentiate.
+But I will say, if you love a more grown-up chocolate chip cookie that is rich in flavor, has lots of texture, and a good hit of saltiness, then this recipe is for you!

 What Makes these my Ultimate Chocolate Chip Cookies?